-Most professionals need to know about what kanban board software is and how they help the organization in their lives.
+Most professionals need to know how to create a kanban board with the help of Kanban board software and how they help the organization in their lives.
 If you have any kind of project or team leadership responsibilities, you know that organization is about as vital as oxygen.

 Raise your hands,

 - If your team has more than one thing to do at any given time.